 What should I study for the scholarship exams?

-Quite honestly, there is nothing special you should be studying.
+There is nothing special you should be studying.
 Our exams have been set by the English and Maths Coordinators to reflect what is normally taught in schools at this age.

 In English, you will be required to write a literary commentary on a piece of poetry or prose.
 You should take time to plan your answer carefully.
 You should make sure you use correct grammar, spelling and punctuation.
 You should use literary terms where you can, and you should respond in a well-organised manner.
 Write as much as you can in the hour you are given.
 We are particularly looking for responses which are analytical, well-structured and grounded in the text.
 You may not use a dictionary.